Skoyo/de.javascript.info/1-js/02-first-steps/10-ifelse/article.md

-# Conditional operators: if, '?'
+# Bedingte Operatoren: if, '?'

-Sometimes, we need to perform different actions based on different conditions.
+Manchmal müssen unterschiedliche Aktionen ausgeführt werden, die auf ganz unterschiedliche Bedingungen basieren.

-To do that, we can use the `if` statement and the conditional operator `?`, that's also called a "question mark" operator.
+Dazu können wir die `if`-Anweisung und den bedingten Operator `?` Verwenden, der auch als Fragezeichenoperator bezeichnet wird.

-## The "if" statement
+## Die "if" Anweisung

-The `if(...)` statement evaluates a condition in parentheses and, if the result is `true`, executes a block of code.
+Die `if(...)` Anweisung evaluates a condition in parentheses and, if the result is `true`, executes a block of code.

 For example: